hynek/svcs/docs/integrations/custom.md

-# Custom Integrations
+# Write Your Own!

-Once you've understood how registries and containers interact (see {doc}`core-concepts` if not), you already know how to write your own integrations!
+Once you've understood how registries and containers interact (see {doc}`../core-concepts` if not), you already know how to write your own integrations!

 All you need to do is: